Brightspace-support

 This is further elaborated below for the agent 'Invitation to evaluation':

-1. Set the agent to 'Enabled' by clicking the checkbox in front of the text:
+1. Set the agent to 'Enabled' by selecting the checkbox in front of the text:

 2. At 'Scheduling', set the 'Frequency' to 'One-Time Run' and enter the date and time you want the student to receive the invitation email, for example on 1 October 2025 at 9 am (= the moment the survey opens for students to complete):